jesselessa/react-native-blog/README.md

 # react-native-blog

-A React Native blog app using Expo tools, which allows users to fetch content from JSONPlaceholder API.
+A blog created with React Native and Expo tools fetching data from JSONPlaceholder API

 ## Prerequisites

-First, install Expo, an open-source framework for apps that runs natively on Android, iOS, and the web, on your device.
+First, install on your device Expo, an open-source framework for apps that runs natively on Android, iOS and the web.

-Then, to use Expo, you need to have the following tools installed on your machine:
+Then, to use Expo, you need to have the following tools installed on your machine :

-- Node.js LTS release - Only Node.js LTS releases (even-numbered) are recommended.
+- Node.js LTS release (recommended) ;
-- Git for source control.
+- Git, for source control ;
 - Watchman (for Linux or macOS users).

 ## Usage of JSONPlaceholder API